hypo69/hypo/docs/gemini/set 0/en/explainer/src/logger/exceptions.md

 - **Functions:**
     - `__init__` method in `CustomException`: This method initializes the custom exception with a message and an optional original exception.
 It is crucial for properly reporting errors.
-    - `handle_exception` method in `CustomException`:  This method is intended for adding recovery or retry logic, providing a structure for developers to implement error handling and recovery strategies.
+    - `handle_exception` method in `CustomException`:  This method is intended for adding recovery or retry logic, providing a structure for developers to implement error handling and recovery Startegies.

 - **Variables:**
     - `MODE`: A variable set to 'dev'.
 This suggests the code is intended for development environments, and its value could be changed for production to alter behavior.